Skip to main content

 • Trust VIES: Rely on official VIES data over customer-provided information.

-• Compliance First: Do not override reverse charge eligibility without clear business justification.
+• Compliance First: Do not apply reverse charge without a confirmed valid VAT ID.